cchdo/cruise_report_2022_p02e/ctd_hydro_data_acq.rst

 Once the deck watch had deployed the rosette, the winch operator would lower it to 20 meters.
 The CTD sensor pumps were configured to start 10 seconds after the primary conductivity cell reports salt water in the cell.
+The UVP was configured to turn on after it had descended to 20 meters, and was identified as on when the voltages went above a certain range.
-The CWO checked the CTD data for proper sensor operation, waited for sensors to stabilize, and instructed the winch operator to bring the package to the surface in good weather or no more than 5 meters in high seas.
+The CWO checked the CTD data for proper sensor operation, waited for sensors to stabilize, waited for the UVP to turn on, and then instructed the winch operator to bring the package to the surface in good weather or no more than 5 meters in high seas.
 The winch was then instructed to lower the package to the initial target wire-out at no more than 60 m/min after 100 m depending on depth, sea-cable tension, and the sea state.

 The CWO monitored the progress of the deployment and quality of the CTD data through interactive graphics and operational displays.